Witnica municipality – pioneering subsidy-free solar power in Poland

 - Security System: Viamon

-- These works will be carried out by a local ICP.
+- These works were carried out by a local ICP.

 Local support and commitment have always been key to the success of our projects.
 We are always keen to support local infrastructure and have a strong belief that this leads to a mutually beneficial collaboration.